EXOPLANET EXPLORATION PROGRAM ANALYSIS GROUP (EXOPAG)

 Executive Committee Membership

-Study Analysis Groups (SAGs) Much of the ExoPAG's work is conducted by Study Analysis Groups (SAGs) on specific exoplanet topics.
-The exoplanet community is encouraged to participate in the ExoPAG and in SAGs of interest; see descriptions of the SAGs.
+Study Analysis Groups (SAGs) Study Analysis Groups (SAGs) and Science Interest Groups (SIGs).
+Much of the ExoPAG's work is conducted by Study Analysis Groups (SAGs) and Science Interest Groups (SIGs), which focus on specific exoplanet topics or goals.
+The exoplanet community is encouraged to participate in the ExoPAG and in SAGs or SIGs of interest; see descriptions of the SAGs and SIGs.

 Sign up for ExoPAG Announcements